 Note: The AI Alignment Fellowship will not open for applications in 2021.
 If you are interested in collaborating with the AI Safety team, feel free to reach out to Anne who can put you in touch or direct you to similar opportunities.

 To be notified when the AI Alignment Fellowship opens and about future AI Safety research opportunities, sign up to our mailing list below.
 We will only send one or two emails each year.

-The Future of Humanity Institute hopes to be accepting applications for our AI Alignment Fellowship starting in spring 2021.
+The Future of Humanity Institute hopes to accept applications for our AI Alignment Fellowship starting in spring 2022.
 Fellows visit for a period of three or more months to pursue research related to the theory or design of human-aligned AI.